 My journey changed again when my daughter, Swan, was born in 2010.
 Taking care of myself became a far greater challenge than I anticipated, especially as a working mother.
 I developed new skills to creatively include MELT and Yoga in my busy routine, and now Swan and I can be found rolling around on yoga mats and MELT rollers to our great mutual delight.

 Since 2013, I have also been studying CranioSacral Therapy (CST) with the Upledger Institute, the leading school in light-touch therapeutics known around the world.
 I am thrilled to be adding this extra dimension to my classes, workshops and private sessions.
 The themes of being gentle with your body and respecting it’s inner wisdom has carried through all these modalities and deepened my understanding of Yoga, MELT and CST.

-I continue to teach classes, workshops and special programs at yoga studios, fitness centers, physiotherapy offices, and community centers throughout New York City, including The Breathing Project, The Jewish Community Center, The West Side YMCA, and many more.
-My early experience as a museum educator telling stories and sharing details in a fun and engaging way still serves me well in my role as a Yoga Teacher and MELT Instructor, and now light-touch Bodyworker.
+Looking back, my early experience as a museum educator telling stories and sharing details in a fun and engaging way still serves me well in my role as a Yoga Teacher and MELT Instructor, and now light-touch Bodyworker.